-Age/service requirement Active employee dies and survivor benefits are not payable or a former employee dies before annuity begins.
+employee dies before annuity begins.
 If accumulated member contributions with interest exceed total payments to the surviving spouse and children, then the remainder is paid out.

-Amount Member's contributions with 6.00% interest through June 30, 2011, compounded daily.
-Beginning July 1, 2011, a member's contributions increase with 4.00% interest compounded daily.
-Beginning July 1, 2018, member contributions increase with 3.00% interest compounded daily.
+Amount Member's contributions with 6.00% interest through June 30, 2011.
+Beginning

+July 1, 2011, a member's contributions increase with 4.00% interest.
+Beginning

+July 1, 2018, member contributions increase with 3.00% interest.